hoamle/hoamle.github.io/_posts/2017-02-28-principle-of-modelling.md

 ### Statistical reasoning
-Statistis provide concrete mathematical framework to reason, and make decision (e.g. prediction, action) under **uncertainties**.
+Statistics provide concrete mathematical framework to reason, and make decision (e.g. prediction, action) under **uncertainties**.

 Reason about distribution of each flower type $$y_{n}$$ with and without information from features $$x_{n}$$